 FavoriteSteven M. Shavell, Economic Analysis of Accident Law (Harvard Univ.
 Press 1987).

-- Steven Shavell, On the Law of the Household: The Principles Used by Parents in Disciplining Their Children (Harv.
+- Steven Shavell, Continuances and Uncertainty in the Course of Adjudication (Harv.
 L. Sch.
-John M. Olin Ctr.
-Discussion Paper No. 1070, Aug.
-5, 2021).
+John M. Olin Ctr., Discussion Paper No. 1099, 2023).